markmoxon/lander-source-code-acorn-archimedes/README.md

   * The main game's source code is in the [Lander.arm](1-source-files/main-sources/Lander.arm) file - this is the motherlode and probably contains all the stuff you're interested in.
 It produces a file called `GameCode` that contains the entire game.

-  * The RISC OS application bundles up the game into a !RunImage, whose source is in the [RunImage.arm](1-source-files/main-sources/RunImage.arm) file.
+  * The RISC OS application bundles up the game into a `!RunImage`, whose source is in the [RunImage.arm](1-source-files/main-sources/RunImage.arm) file.

 * It's probably worth skimming through the [notes on terminology and notations](https://lander.bbcelite.com/terminology/) on the accompanying website, as this explains a number of terms used in the commentary, without which it might be a bit tricky to follow at times.